Introduction

 Exception

-The /theme/index-template.hbs file in the git repo, whose contents make up part of every generated HTML page, was copied from /src/theme/index.hbs in the mdbook source and then modified.
-As such, that file is technically covered by the Mozilla Public License 2.0, as noted in their repo.
+in the mdbook source code and then modified.
+As such, that one file is covered by the Mozilla Public License 2.0, as noted in their repo.